-Figure 11.
-All experienced sand-castle builders know that although moist sand will maintain a steep slope, failure will result when the sand dries (left) or becomes saturated (right).
-For example, if a section of the bluffs has been rendered to unstable by wave erosion that massive slumping is probable, it would be unwise to construct expensive protective structures along the beach without first regrading the slope.
+For example, if a section of the bluffs has been rendered so unstable by wave erosion that massive slumping is probable, it would be unwise to construct expensive protective structures along the beach without first regrading the slope.
 If this were not done, the structure could be carried away by slides.
 If spring sapping is significant, adequate drainage structures must also be provided.
-Areas denuded of vegetation much be replanted, and surface runoff must be controlled so as to prevent gully erosion.
+Areas denuded of vegetation must be replanted, and surface runoff must be controlled so as to prevent gully erosion.

 It has been found that very few attempts by individual property owners to protect isolated property are successful.
-This is primarily due to the fact that the erosion of surrounding unprotected sections of the coast soon exposes the sides of the protective structures, leading to rapid failure (Figure 12).
+This is primarily due to the fact that the erosion of surrounding unprotected sections of the coast soon exposes the sides of the protective structures, leading to rapid failure (Figure 9).
 Every effort should be made, therefore, to attack the problem of shoreline erosion on a community rather than an individual basis.
-If the property owners along a segment of the shore pool their resources, chances of building a successful structure will be greatly improved and the cost to individual property owners will likely be substantially reduced.
+If the property owners along a segment of the shore pool their resources, chances of building a successful structure will be greatly improved and the cost to the individual property owners will likely be substantially reduced.